jasonbayton/11ty/_src/projects/managed-settings/support/customising-managed-settings.md

 ### Customising colours

-For all colour-based customisations, you must specify a colour in HEX code format.
+For all theme-based customisations, you must specify a colour in HEX code format.
 [Color Kit](https://colorkit.co/color-picker/) offers a decent tool for colour selection if you require guidance.

 HEX code examples -

 - #000000 - black
 - #FFFFFF - white
 - #FF4500 - orange-red

+Submitting these colours via [project-support@bayton.org](mailto:project-support@bayton.org) will allow for a custom theme to be implemented in an app update, and the provided string can be entered into the theme input to apply.

 ### Customising the header-icon